What Is MDRA?

 What Procedures Should I Follow to Fly Rockets at an MDRA Launch?

 1. Register for the launch, by seeing the Treasurer for that launch.
-You must have completed the waiver (read it and sign it) and have paid the launch fee.
+You must have completed the waiver (read it and sign it) and have paid the annual membership fee and the launch fee.

 2. Once you have registered, you will receive a Membership Card.
 The Membership Card must be displayed at all times above the waist, in plain view.